niek-sidn/hsm_workshop/Slide02.md

     a key-pair.\
     A roll-over, to the HSM, is just somebody asking to use a different key than before.
+-   Trust is a complex concept, an HSM will not magically provide it.<br>
+    Phind.com: "At its core, trust is the belief in the reliability, truth, or ability of someone or something."<br>
+    This means it also has to do with feelings, believes even politics.
+It takes a long time to create, and only minutes to destroy.

 --------------------
 [Next](https://github.com/niek-sidn/hsm_workshop/blob/main/Slide03.md)